mui/material-ui/docs/src/pages/style/css-baseline/css-baseline.md

 # CSS Baseline

+<p class="description">Material-UI provides a CssBaseline component to kickstart an elegant, consistent, and simple baseline to build upon.</p>

 You might be familiar with [normalize.css](https://github.com/necolas/normalize.css), a collection of HTML element and attribute style-normalizations.
-Material-UI provides a `CssBaseline` component to kickstart an elegant, consistent, and simple baseline to build upon.

 ```jsx
 import React from 'react';